 Burke’s values equitable and reciprocal relationships with community organizations and leaders as an essential context for service learning.
 It is through authentic institutional and interpersonal relationships that we build trust and enhance our capacity to collaborate meaningfully to address issues of injustice.

-Burke’s is honored to celebrate our sustained partnership with the Richmond District Neighborhood Center (RDNC).
-This relationship grew organically out of a commitment by a group of Burke’s parents and administrators to address needs articulated by RDNC staff.
+Burke’s is honored to celebrate our sustained partnership with the Richmond Neighborhood Center (RNC).
+This relationship grew organically out of a commitment by a group of Burke’s parents and administrators to address needs articulated by RNC staff.
 Specifically, early collaborations entailed family work days to construct garden boxes for the organization’s community garden.
 This connection evolved into a more formalized commitment, currently maintained by the Burke’s Community Connections Committee (formerly Burke’s Gives Back).

-Students at each grade level participate in an RDNC food pantry shift once during the school year to learn about food insecurity in the Richmond neighborhood and interventions that support local residents.
-RDNC staff members provide a customized orientation and reflection activities, in addition to guiding the students’ service at the pantry.
+Students at each grade level participate in an RNC food pantry shift once during the school year to learn about food insecurity in the Richmond neighborhood and interventions that support local residents.
+RNC staff members provide a customized orientation and reflection activities, in addition to guiding the students’ service at the pantry.
 Further, families participate in the home-delivered grocery program for seniors.
-The RDNC has recently begun supporting course-based service-learning as well.
+The RNC has recently begun supporting course-based service-learning as well.

 "We are fostering a generation of justice-minded global citizens, professionals, lawmakers, corporate leaders, parents, and philanthropists." -Star Moore, Director of Community Engaged Learning at the University of San Francisco